top of page

 Media Coverage

-The Art Gallery of Regina gratefully acknowledges its core funders and community sponors.
+The Art Gallery of Regina gratefully acknowledges its core funders and community sponsors.

 2025 logo garden.png